the-turing-way/the-turing-way/book/website/communication/wa-comms/wa-comms-blogs-personal-stories.md

 ## 8. Is there anything else that you want to share?

-It's like running, it's better to just start and go regularly, instead of waiting until you have professional shoes, etc.
+It's like running, it's better to just start and go regularly, instead of waiting until you have professional shoes.